Governors

 The full governing body usually meets three times a term.
 At these meetings, the governing body carries out its three core functions:

-- ensuring clarity of vision, ethos and strategic direction;
+• ensuring clarity of vision, ethos and strategic direction;

-- holding the headteacher to account for the educational performance of the school and its pupils, and the performance management of staff;
+• holding the headteacher to account for the educational performance of the school and its pupils, and the performance management of staff;

-- overseeing the financial performance of the school and making sure money is well spent.
+• overseeing the financial performance of the school and making sure money is well spent.

 Structure of the Governing Body

-The majority of governors are now ‘co-opted’.
-Where vacancies arise, new governors can be invited to join by the governing body as co-opted governors based on the skills they offer.
+The legal structure now allows for: 3 elected parent governors, 1 local authority governor, 1 elected staff governor, 1 headteacher staff governor and 9 co-opted governors.
 The staff governor is elected from and by the staffing body and parent governors are elected from and by the parent body.
 The LA governor is appointed by the governing body and approved by the local authority.
 With the exception of the Headteacher governor, all governors are appointed for a term of 4 years, may resign at any time and are not automatically reappointed at the end of their term.
 The Headteacher may choose to be a Headteacher governor.
 The full governing body may also appoint associate members, who do not have a vote at full governing body meetings, on the basis of their skills, to support them in their work.
+All appointments by the governing body are entirely guided by the skills and experience offered by the individuals in order to make the governance of the school effective.
+Diversity is important and we collect diversity data from its members.
+It is confidential but is regularly analysed and used in recruitment and training.

 Click here to find out who is in the governing body at Patcham Junior School.
 To read the minutes of meetings click here.